Strøby Egede

 Strøby Egede is a coastal town, situated on the southwestern shore of Køge Bay on the east coast of the Danish island of Zealand, 5 km southeast of Køge and 6 km east of Herfølge.

-Strøby Egede is the northernmost and most populous urban area in Stevns Municipality, with a population of 4,654 (1 January 2022).
+Strøby Egede is the northernmost and most populous urban area in Stevns Municipality, with a population of 5,108 (1 January 2025).

+The discovering of a mass grave, with human remains, dating to the late Mesolithic Ertebølle culture, showed that the area what is now Strøby Egede was inhabited already in the Stone Age.
+The grave consisted of skeleton remains of eight individuals of multiple ages from 35-45 years old to newborn children and is now on display at Køge Museum.